-Configuring the NetBackup services for SQL Server backups and restores the proper configuration, these services can log on with the Local System account or another account that has the necessary privileges.
+NetBackup uses the NetBackup Client Service and the NetBackup Legacy Network Service to access the SQL Server when it performs backups and restores.
+With the proper configuration, these services can log on with the Local System account or another account that has the necessary privileges.